xavierpuigf/virtualhome/dataset/README.md

 # Dataset
-Move here the dataset of programs and environments representing activities.
+Move the dataset of programs and environments representing activities in this folder.

 ## Environment
 VirtualHome is composed of 7 scenes where activities can be executed.
 Each scene is encoded in a `.json` file containing a node for every object and edges between them representing relationships.
 Each environment can be updated by modifying the corresponding `.json` file.